 Leave to steep for 24 hours and then strain.

-You then need to add sweetener – 750g sugar or honey or maple syrup and coconut sugar to taste.
+You then need to add sweetener – 550g sugar, honey, maple syrup and coconut sugar to taste.

 Ways to use up your cordial: